Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/amazon-cognito.md

 2. Click `App Clients` under General Settings in the left-side menu, and then `add` the `application`.
     ![Click App Client](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/cognito-click-app-client.png)

-3. Save the App client name and click on `Create app client`.
+3. Save the `App client name` and click `Create app client`.
     ![Create App Client](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/cognito-create-app-client.png)

-4. Click on `Show details` to know the Client Secret.
+4. Click on `Show Details` to know the `Client Secret`.
     ![Cognito Client Secret](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/cognito-client-secret.png)

-5. Make use of the `App client id` and `App client secret` as in the following screenshot.
+5. Utilize the `App client id` and `App client secret` as shown in the following screenshot.
     ![Congnito Credential](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/cognito-clientsecret-clientid.png)

-6. Click on `App client settings` under App integration in the left side menu and add the `Callback URL(s)`.
+6. Click on `App client settings` under App integration in the left-side menu and add the `Callback URL(s)`.
     ![Congnito Call Back URL](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/congnito-call-back-url.png)

-7. The Callback URL(s) must be the URI in the settings of your BoldReports application as in the following screenshot.
+7. The callback URL(s) must be the URI in the settings of your BoldReports application, as shown in the following screenshot.
     ![Login Redirect URI](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/login-redirect-uri.png)

-After successful registration in Amazon Cognito, save these settings in BoldReports settings page to enable this authentication.
+After successful registration in Amazon Cognito, save these settings in the BoldReports settings page to enable this authentication.

 ## Enable Amazon Cognito authentication in Bold Reports

 Configure the settings in Bold Reports as in the following snap to enable the authentication using Amazon Cognito.
     ![Configure BoldReports](/static/assets/on-premise/images/authentication/single-sign-on/oauth/amazon-cognito/configure-boldreport-amazon-coginto.png)

-The fields to be saved in the Bold Reports to enable the Amazon Cognito for authentication is explained as below.
+The fields required to enable Amazon Cognito for authentication in Bold Reports are explained below.

 <table>
 <tr>